 During the English Civil Wars, Urquhart Castle and the wider Scotland were drawn into the conflict and the Grants, followers of King Charles I, were driven out by the Covenanters.

-In 1690, the castle garrison, supporters of the Protestant monarchy of William and Mary, abandoned the fortress after blowing up some of the buildings in order to stop Jacobite sympathisers making use of them.
+In 1690, the castle garrison, supporters of the Protestant monarchy of William and Mary, abandoned the fortress after blowing up some of the buildings in order to stop Jacobite sympathisers from making use of them.

 Despite a later government grant to enable restoration, repairs were never made.
 Over the years stormy weather and the use of the stone for other local buildings added to the decay.
 In 1913 what was left of Urquhart Castle passed into state control.

 The Lord of the Isles was a title which first appeared when John of Islay wrote to King Edward III of England, signing the letter “Dominus Insularum” the Lord of the Isles.

 For information on opening hours, cost of entry and other tips to help you plan your visit, go to the official castle website.